How Many Valence Electrons Does Hydrogen Have

 - With Nitrogen: Forms ammonia (NH3)

-Hydrogen often forms covalent bonds by sharing its valence electron, making it very versatile in forming different compounds.
+Hydrogen often forms covalent bonds by sharing its valence electron.
+This makes it very versatile in forming different compounds.

 Common Compounds Formed